 This is when you need to tap into your motivation; focus on your why.
 I know how hard it is to resist buying something you just really want, so I rely on a combination of willpower and terrible memory.

-98% of the time when I add something to a cart online & resolve to wait 30 days to make the purchase, I forget about it.
-With everything else going on in my life, a $15 phone case or $20 top quickly falls off my mental radar.
+I’ve found that 98% of the time, when I add something to my online shopping cart and commit to waiting 30 days before purchasing, I end up forgetting about it.
+With everything else going on in my life, a $15 phone case or a $20 top quickly slips off my radar.

 Adding something to your cart gives you a little endorphin boost, but your wallet doesn’t take a hit.
 Instead, let the potential purchase simmer for 30 days before deciding if you really need it.

-Sometimes websites will notice you have abandoned your cart & will send an email with a discount code, encouraging you to finish the purchase.
-Again, you’ll still wait 30 days, but if you decide to buy eventually, you might as well save money too.
+Sometimes, websites will notice if you’ve abandoned your cart and email you with a discount code to encourage you to complete the purchase.
+The rule is still to wait at least 30 days, but if you decide to buy eventually, you might as well save a buck in the process.

 What is the $5 challenge?

-The $5 challlenge is an even easier trick for saving money: every time you get a $5 bill, save it.
-Take it out of your wallet & put it somewhere safe.
-At the end of the year, the month, or another predetermined time period (or when your jar is full), count up your cash & use it for a goal.
+The $5 challenge is an easy way to save money: every time you get a $5 bill, set it aside.
+Take it out of your wallet and put it in a money jar, piggy bank, or another designated spot.
+At the end of the month, year, or whenever you decide—or when your jar is full—count up your savings and put it toward a goal.

 Start the $5 challenge by deciding what you’re going to use the money for.

-The $5 challenge might be harder to follow during COVID times.
-I know I’m not spending cash nearly as often.
-Instead, feel free to transfer $5 to savings whenever you would have gotten a $5 bill in change.
+The $5 challenge might have been tougher during the COVID era since I wasn’t using cash as much.
+Now that the pandemic is behind us, if you’re mostly shopping online, try this simple trick: transfer $5 to savings whenever you would have received a $5 bill in change.

 For example, if you order something online for $14.99, transfer $5 to savings.
 If you had made that purchase in a store with cash, you probably would have used a $20 bill.